-- Live inputs if the whole class or school is partially and the teacher is well - Recorded teaching (e.g. videos made by teachers; Oak National Academy lessons) - Downloadable worksheets with details of activities to complete at home - Interactive online activities (for example via the Maths No Problem! platform) - Textbooks and reading books that pupils have at home - Submission of work and teacher feedback via SeeSaw - Some project work and/or internet research activities - Occasional use of other commercially available websites supporting the teaching of specific subjects or areas, including video clips or sequences.
+- Live inputs if the whole bubble or school is partially closed and the teacher is well - Recorded teaching (e.g. videos made by teachers; Oak National Academy lessons) - Downloadable worksheets with details of activities to complete at home - Interactive online activities - Textbooks and reading books that pupils have at home - Submission of work and teacher feedback via SeeSaw - Some project work and/or internet research activities - Occasional use of other commercially available websites supporting the teaching of specific subjects or areas, including video clips or sequences.